-Eye specialists (ophthalmologists) can often identify the issue long before patients experience symptoms themselves.
-For this reason, regular eye tests are important, especially in people aged 40 and over.
+Ophthalmologists can often identify the issue long before you experience symptoms.
+For this reason, we recommend regular eye tests, especially for people aged 40 and over.

 With age-related cataracts, most people’s symptoms worsen over time.
-Apart from the early signs above, they may cause:
+These can include:

 - Finding bright light and glare uncomfortable

-It’s common for both eyes to be affected.
-But they may not develop simultaneously or to the same extent.
+Your eyes may also appear darker, which is more common with advanced cataracts.
+It’s common for both eyes to be affected, but they may not develop simultaneously or to the same extent.